top of page

 The Atlanta Years

-During her marriage to Rich, Donna provided backing vocals on the albums Audio Visions, Vinyl Confessions, and Kerry Livgren's solo album Seeds of Change.
-During this period, she also performed with an exceptional group of Atlanta musicians in the progressive rock band Team Turbo.
+During her marriage to Rich, Donna provided backing vocals on the albums Audio Visions, Vinyl Confessions, and on Kerry Livgren's solo album Seeds of Change.
+During this period, she also performed with an exceptional group of Atlanta musicians in progressive rock band Team Turbo.
 It was in this band that Donna met her songwriting partner of eight years, Brian Jobson.
 Together, they formed a prolific duo, writing and recording numerous songs.
-Donna's talent was recognized when she won a best song award from the Atlanta Songwriters Association for her composition "Captivated," which led to a friendship with one of the judges, Eddie Offord (producer for Yes, ELP, David Sancious, Dixie Dregs, 311).
+Donna's talent was recognized when she won a best song award from the Atlanta Songwriters Association for her composition "Captivated," and this unexpectedly led to a friendship with one of the judges, Eddie Offord (producer for Yes, ELP, David Sancious, Dixie Dregs, 311).

 All the Kings HorsesDonna Gibbons/Brian Jobson